Hampi Trip with Hippy Island | Hyderabadfrom

 - Visit Virupaksha temple in the evening, the only working temple in Hampi (rest of the places are either ruins or monuments)

-- Walk down to flea market and shop your bags full
+- Walk down to the flea market and shop your bags full

 - Reach home early in the morning.